cainhill/render-engine/README.md

 ## 📋 Usage

-1. Organise your manifests
+1. Organise your CSV manifest files

     Place your CSV manifest files inside the mapped `/data/manifest/` path.
-The CSVs must look like this (including the headings):
+You may generate these manually or automatically, but the CSVs must look like this (including the headings):

     ```
     source,start_time,end_time,rotation